cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* One-off tools, services, and capabilities are managed by and consumed by various teams and departments in the organization
+* One-off tools, services, and capabilities are managed by and consumed by various teams and departments in the organization.
-* Provider-managed (aka "cloud") services are adopted and used inconsistently and without standard practices and policies, as internal configurations are hard to find or use
+* Provider-managed (aka "cloud") services are adopted and used inconsistently and without standard practices and policies, as internal configurations are hard to find or use.
-* App and service teams discover tools and capabilities haphazardly, via rumors and chance conversations rather than through a more centralized process
+* App and service teams discover tools and capabilities haphazardly, via rumors and chance conversations rather than through a more centralized process.
-* Coordination and reuse of components and capabilities is driven only by end users (application teams), if at all
+* Coordination and reuse of components and capabilities is driven only by end users (application teams), if at all.
-* Product teams each maintain their own set of scripts or tools to deploy their applications
+* Product teams each maintain their own set of scripts or tools to deploy their applications.

-##### Examples Scenarios:
+##### Example Scenarios:

 * A banking service requires a database.
 A developer finds out from a friend on another team that they can request an AWS account and set up an RDS database.
 From another team they find a Terraform script to provision that database.
 For monitoring they use CloudWatch on an ad hoc basis; they copy secrets from the AWS console to an instance of Hashicorp Vault manually before running the Terraform script.